JaidenAshmore/java-dynamic-sqs-listener/doc/how-to-guides/spring/spring-how-to-add-aws-xray-tracing.md

     @Bean
     public ClientSegmentMutator clientSegmentMutator()  {
         return (segment) -> {
               // any customisations you want to do here.
+Nothing is fine too.
         };
     }
 }